Shop by Room ➜ Bedroom ➜ Mattresses

 Medley makes healthy mattresses with GOLS-certified organic latex, and OEKO TEX certified wool.
 Made with no springs, it’s a great option for pairing with their uniquely healthy bed frames.

-Learn More About Foam and Mattresses
+Learn More About Organic Mattresses

 What is an organic mattress made of?